ShaonMajumder/PenOS/docs/architecture.md

    - The mouse driver enables the PS/2 auxiliary port, captures 3-byte packets on IRQ12, updates an internal state struct (delta + button mask), and currently logs movements for debugging; this same state will feed a future GUI or input subsystem.

 4. Kernel services
    - `sched/sched.c` now implements a round-robin scheduler with task lifecycle management: finished or killed threads enter a ZOMBIE state, their stacks are released via `kfree`, and shell commands (`ps`, `spawn`, `kill`) drive the lifecycle.
 Timer interrupts snapshot the active task's `interrupt_frame_t`, pick the next runnable task, and patch the frame so `iret` resumes the chosen thread on its dedicated stack.
+Demo workers (`counter`, `spinner`) are no longer auto-spawned; they run only when the shell requests them so the console stays quiet by default.
    - `sys/syscall.c` registers an `int 0x80` handler that decodes syscall numbers (EAX) and arguments (EBX/ECX/EDX).
 Early syscalls cover console write and querying the PIT tick counter.
    - `apps/sysinfo.c` demonstrates how subsystems compose: it queries PMM, timer, and scheduler state before printing via the console.

 5. UI and shell
-   - `ui/console.c` provides a VGA text console with scrolling and cursor management.
+   - `ui/console.c` provides a VGA text console with scrolling, cursor management, and a branded ASCII splash helper that is shown once per boot.
    - `shell/shell.c` blocks on keyboard input, tokenizes simple commands, and now offers task management (`ps`, `spawn <counter|spinner>`, `kill <pid>`) in addition to the diagnostic commands.
+Because demo tasks are opt-in, the shell prompt is quiet until the user launches them.

 ## TODO highlights